-The following table sets forth the name, municipality of residence and principal occupation of each of the current officers of the Fund as well as Boyd Group Holdings Inc., The Boyd Group Inc. and The Boyd Group (U.S.) Inc. ("Primary Subsidiaries") not already listed above as a Trustee:
+The following table sets forth the name, municipality of residence and principal occupation of each of the current officers of the Fund as well as Boyd Group Holdings Inc., The Boyd Group Inc. and The Boyd Group (U.S.) Inc. ("Primary Subsidiaries"), and certain officers of Assured Automotive (2017) Inc. not already listed above as a Trustee: